Electravia: History

-The company was originally organized as an association called APAME to build and fly electric aircraft.
+The company initially designed and manufactured electric motors for electric aircraft.
 It first flew its BL1E Electra on Sunday, 23 December 2007 at Aspres sur Buech airfield, Hautes Alpes, France.
 Test pilot Christian Vandamme flew the electric-powered, open-cockpit, strut-equipped airplane for 48 minutes, covering 50 km.
 The BL1E Electra is powered by an 18 kW disk-brushed electric engine driven by a 47 kg KOKAM Lithium polymer battery.
 The BL1E Electra was the first registered aircraft in the world powered by an electric motor running on batteries.

 The company was founded on 19 September 2008 by Anne Lavrand, Jérémie Buiatti and Christian Vandamme.
 At the time of its founding it mainly produced electric motors for light aircraft.

 Starting in 2008, Electravia began designing and manufacturing carbon fibre aircraft propellers, including fixed pitch, ground-adjustable pitch and variable pitch models.
 Propellers for paramotors, ultralights, light aircraft and UAV are made in the 1,700 m2 workshop on Sisteron's airfield (LFNS).
 E-Props propellers claim to be the lightest on the market.

 On 5 September 2010, pilot Hugues Duval established a world speed record for electric aircraft with his twin engined MC15E Cri-Cri E-Cristaline, equipped with Electravia engines, controllers, batteries and propellers.
 During the Pontoise Air show, a top speed of 262 km/h was recorded by Aero Club de France organizers.
 Then, on 25 June 2011, during the official flight presentation at 2011 Paris Air Show (Salon du Bourget), Duval established a new world record of 283 km/h.

 In 2011 the E-FENIX became the first 100% electric two-seater paramotor.

 In 2012 the E-SPIDER was shown at the Mondial of Paramotors in Basse-Ham.
 It was the first two-seater electric paramotor capable of being foot-launched.